dessn/Pippin/paper/paper.md

 Additonal plots are performed via the matplotlib library [@matplotlib], and makes use of various numpy [@numpy], scipy [@scipy] and pandas [@pandas] functions.

-Code archives can be found on Zenodo at [@zenodo] and any bugs or feature requests can be opened as issues on the Github development page [@github].
+Any bugs or feature requests can be opened as issues on the Github development page [@github].

 # References